'Never again': Mum and two toddlers sleep in Napier park after emergency housing denied

 Val, who did not want her last name to be published, approached the Ministry of Social Development's Napier office on Monday for emergency housing.

-She went with her three year-old son and one year-old daughter because she had nowhere else to go.
+She went with her 3-year-old son and 1-year-old daughter because she had nowhere else to go.
 She said she didn't think for a minute she would be turned away.

 Val said up until three weeks ago she was renting in the Northland town of Kaikohe but due to a change in circumstances she had to leave.